Deepen AI - Enterprise

 • Optical coordinate system: It's the default coordinate system that we follow.

-• ROS REP 103: It is the coordinate system followed by ROS.
-On changing to this, you can see the change in the visualization and the extrinsic parameters.
+• ROS REP 103: This is the coordinate system followed by ROS.
+When you change to this, you can see the change in the visualization and the extrinsic parameters.

 Sample Script